olefriis/simplepvr-backend-ruby/README.md

 recordings are stored in a simple directory structure (see below for an explanation), so that you can just point your favorite player to the recordings.

+Wanna see what it looks like?
+[Take a look at the Wiki.](https://github.com/olefriis/simplepvr-backend-ruby/wiki)

 Why?
 ====
 MythTV stopped working for me and my HDHomeRun box in the 0.25 release.
 Even though MythTV has loads